Project

 I could see if letting users supply certificates or openSUSE test repos is not trivial, but then that's the only things the script should be doing.

-#23 Updated by ilausuch over 2 years ago
+Updated by ilausuch about 3 years ago

 Working on the docker-compose file